alonsobsd/wazuh-bastillebsd/README.md

 Before you can install wazuh using this template you need some initial configurations

 #### Create a loopback interface
-We can create it manually
+We can create it add some lines to /etc/rc.conf
 ```sh
 # sysrc cloned_interfaces="lo1"
 # sysrc ifconfig_lo1_name="bastille0"